-NBA Playoffs Suns-Clippers: FS1's Skip Bayless Reacts To Game 3
+NBA Playoffs Suns-Clippers: FS1's Skip Bayless Reacts to Game 3

-The Los Angeles Clippers beat the Phoenix Suns 106-92 in Game 3 of the Western Conference Finals.
+The Phoenix Suns and Los Angeles Clippers played Game 3 of the Western Conference Finals on Thursday night.

 The Phoenix Suns were 1.5-point favorites over the Los Angeles Clippers for Game 3 on Thursday, according to FanDuel.